-Practice Statement: A one-call centre serves each province so that an excavator need only make one call for its members and a facility owner/operator need only belong to a single one-call centre.
+Practice Statement: A notification service serves each province so that an excavator need only make one call for its members and a owner need only belong to a single notification service.

-Practice Description: One-call centre programs are designed to promote ease of use for members (facility owners/operators) and for excavators.
-This ease of use is enhanced when a one-call centre serves a specifically defined geopolitical area that does not coincide with the service area of another one-call centre.
+Practice Description: Notification service programs are designed to promote ease of use for members (facility owners) and for excavators.
+This ease of use is enhanced when a notification service serves a specifically defined geopolitical area that does not coincide with the service area of another notification service.

-There are two requirements a one-call centre program meets in order to be considered as having implemented this best practice:
+There are two requirements notification service program meets in order to be considered as having implemented this best practice:

-- The program permits an excavator to use a single point of contact to submit and follow up on a notice of intent to excavate and notify affected facility owners/ operators. - The program permits a facility owner/operator to join a single one-call centre and receive all appropriate notices.
+- The program permits an excavator to use a single point of contact to submit and follow up on a notice of intent to excavate and notify affected owners. - The program permits a owner to join a single notification service and receive all appropriate notices.